Canyonlands Dog Policy

 Canyonlands National Park is Not Dog Friendly

-Canyonlands National Park is not very dog friendly, depending on what you're looking to do there.
+Canyonlands National Park is unfortunately not very dog friendly, depending on what you're looking to do there.
 While dogs are allowed at front-country campgrounds, and along front-country roads, they're not allowed on any trails, in the backcountry, or in buildings.
 Dogs are also not even allowed at overlooks.

 - Website